Towards Faithful Model Explanation in NLP: A Survey: Summary and Discussion

-(a) They are conducive to \textbf{bridging the gap between \emph{competence} and \emph{performance}} in language models.
+Many studies are conducive to \textbf{bridging the gap between \emph{competence} and \emph{performance}} in language models.
 The two terms originate from linguistics: competence describes humans' (unconscious) knowledge of a language, whereas performance refers to their actual use of the knowledge \cite{chomsky_aspects_1965}.
-For humans, there is a gap between competence and performance, e.g., we can theoretically utter a sentence with infinitely many embedded clauses, but in practice, we never do so.
+For humans, there is a gap between competence and performance, e.g., we can theoretically utter a sentence with infinitely many embedded clauses, but in practice, it is impossible to do so.
 Similarly, for language models, \textit{what they know} can be different from \textit{what they use (in a task)}, as discussed in Section~\ref{section:explainability_definition}.
 Previous work on interpretability predominantly focuses on competence, whereas more recent studies (e.g., all five methods discussed in this survey) aim at answering the performance question.
 This allows us to better understand whether the same gap exists in models, and if so, how we can bridge it.

-(b) There has been \textbf{increasing awareness of Faithfulness and other principles} of model explanation methods, especially since the seminal opinion piece by \citet{jacovi_towards_2020}.
+It is also noteworthy that there has been \textbf{increasing awareness of faithfulness and other principles} of model explanation methods, especially since the seminal opinion piece by \citet{jacovi_towards_2020}.
 A number of evaluation methods have been proposed; see Section~\ref{section:principles} for details.
 Though each of them depends on assumptions and application scenarios, this is a good starting point for quantitatively assessing the quality of explanations.

-(c) Explanations produced by most above-mentioned methods above are \textbf{intuitive to understand}, even for lay people.
+In addition, explanations produced by most above-mentioned methods are \textbf{intuitive to understand}, even for lay people.
 This is because the form of explanation is simple, mostly feature importance scores, visualization, natural language, or causal graphs.
 Though the model and the explanation method may be opaque, the explanation itself is easily understandable.

-(d) There are a plethora of explanation methods that are \textbf{model-agnostic}, especially for classification tasks.

-(e) Many studies \textbf{draw insights from work in vision} and develop adaptable methods in language.
-See Section~\ref{section:backprop_methods} for more details.